najtompkins/automated_card_game/README.md

         <img src="./images/excel_images/DealCards2Msg.png" alt="Third Image" width="30%"/>
         </p>

 4. **The Front End**: The 'Front End' worksheet, previously generated once the player clicked 'Play the Game!' now changes into it's proper form: Two players, one on either side, a comparison table in the center, and discard piles off to the sides.
-Another 'Play War!' button is presented that, once pressed, simulates the entirety of the game.
+Another 'Play War!' button is presented that, once pressed, simulates the entire game.
 Unlike the Streamlit App version above you cannot increment through the rounds and must wait for the game to be simulated.
 A winner must be declared before the user can interact with Excel again, as this is a limitation to running macros so extensively.
         <p align="center" vertical_align='center'>
         <img src="./images/excel_images/FrontEnd.png" alt="Third Image" width="90%"/>
         </p>